Arne Jacobsen Royal pendant lamp – Louis Poulsen 1960s catalogue

 Manufacturer: Louis Poulsen & Co A/S, Copenhagen, Denmark.

-Other versions: This Arne Jacobsen Royal pendant lamp exists in several colours and two sizes.
-The smaller one is ∅ 37 x 18 cm / ∅ 14.56 x 7.08”.
-It was a redesign for in-house use and made to be suspended high up.
-The light is therefore diffused through an acrylic opal base plate.
-It uses 1 E27 light bulb.
-The large version was designed to be hung at low height.
+Other versions: This Arne Jacobsen Royal pendant lamp exists in several colours and in two sizes.
+The smaller version measures Ø 37 × 18 cm (approximately Ø 14.56 × 7.08 inches).
+It was redesigned for in-house use and intended to be suspended at a greater height.
+For this reason, the light is diffused through an acrylic opal base plate and the lamp uses a single E27 light bulb.

 Arne Jacobsen